clobee/clobee-archive.github.io/docs/CTF/THM/crack_the_hash.md

 hashcat -m 110 e5d8870e5bdd26602cab8dbe07a942c8669e56d6:tryhackme -a 3 '?a?a?a?a?a?a?a?a?a?a?a?a' /usr/share/wordlists/rockyou.txt --show
 ```

-This command took hours and didn't yield an exploitable result.
+This command took hours and didn't yield any exploitable result.

-I then checked the hint on THM, which revealled: `HMAC-SHA1`
+I then checked the hint on THM, which was: `HMAC-SHA1`

 ```bash
 hashcat --help | grep -i 'hmac-sha1' # Find the hash id